 My youngest sister, Jeannene was born in Midland, Texas in 1960.

-After a remote unaccompanied (no family) assignment for a year in Galena Airport, right smack dab in the middle of Alaska on the Youkon River, I was assigned to Royal Air Force (RAF) Upper Heyford, near Oxford, England.
-Elaine wanted a job when she arrived at Upper Heyford so she joined the Air Force as a personnel specialist.
-Frederick Swan Tschirgi born in England in April 1982.
-Emmitt Swan Payne was my maternal grandfathers name.
-We had learned about father/son having the same name was just confusing for everyone.
+After a remote unaccompanied (no family) assignment for a year in Galena Airport, right smack dab in the middle of Alaska on the Yukon River, I was assigned to Royal Air Force (RAF) Upper Heyford, near Oxford, England.
+Elaine wanted a job when she arrived at Upper Heyford, so she joined the Air Force as a personnel specialist.
+Frederick Swan Tschirgi (Fred #5) was born in England in April 1982.
+Emmitt Swan Payne was my maternal grandfather's name.
+Dad and I had learned about father/son having the same name was just confusing for everyone.
 Changing the middle name was the way to go however, I was a little worried about Swan.
 Turned out my tribulation was unwarranted.
 Fred was always a head taller and bulkier than all his school mates.

 Dad said, "HAHA, very funny."
 So, I sent him this one.
 As I remember it was